lmammino/loige.co/content/posts/2021-08-04_provision-ubuntu-ec2-with-cdk/index.md

 Failed to receive 1 resource signal(s) within the specified duration
 ```

-It took me a while to figure out what was going on here and how to solve this problem.
+It took me a while to figure out what was going wrong and how to solve this problem.

 One thing that I eventually did during my investigation was to run `cdk synth` to see the CloudFormation stack that was being generated and deployed by CDK.

 In there I noticed that as part of the [user data script](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html), the following command gets executed: `/opt/aws/bin/cfn-signal`.

-Then, with a bit of timed effort, I managed to establish an SSH connection to an instance while it was being provisioned (and before it was destroyed by CDK) and I realised that the default Ubuntu distribution does not have `cfn-signal` installed.
+Then, with a bit of timed effort, I managed to establish an SSH connection to an instance while it was being provisioned (and before it was destroyed by CDK) and I realized that the default Ubuntu distribution does not have `cfn-signal` installed.

 This makes sense.
-This is a specific AWS utility which is pre-installed in Amazon Linux, but there is no reason why it should be installed in Ubuntu or other generic Linux distributions.
+This is a specific AWS utility that is pre-installed in Amazon Linux, but there is no reason why it should be installed in Ubuntu or other generic Linux distributions.

 So now the problem is "How do we install cfn-signal?"